vulpemventures/docs.vulpem.com/docs/marina/api.md

 ```typescript
 marina.signTransaction(pset: PsetBase64): Promise<PsetBase64>;
 ```

-Marina will try to sign all signable (own by at least one of the account) inputs of the `pset`.
+Marina will try to sign all the inputs of the transaction if it knows the blinding and signing keys of the spent outpoint.

 ### signMessage

 ```typescript
 marina.signMessage(message: string): Promise<SignedMessage>;
 ```
 Sign a message using the private key of the current selected account.

 ### getCoins